Samuel Brejar

-Samuel Brejar born Gilberto Yabar-Valdez (Lima, Peru, July 28, 1941 – 2006) was a French poet born in Peru.
+Samuel Brejar born Gilberto Yabar-Valdez (Lima, Peru, July 28, 1941 – 2006) was a French poet who was born in Peru.

-Biography

 Samuel Brejar is the pseudonym of Gilberto Yabar-Valdez.

+Early life

 Samuel Brejar was born in Lima, Peru, on July 28, 1941.
 He was the grandson of Orihuelo-Yabar, a well-known and wealthy landowner in the Andes of southern Peru.
-His origins from his father side were a mix of Spanish and Italian ancestry.
-From his mother side, Samuel Brejar was part Quechua (i.e., Native Americans of Peru).
+His paternal origins were a mix of Spanish and Italian ancestry.
+On hIs maternal side, Brejar was part Quechua (i.e., Native Americans of Peru).

-Samuel Brejar studied with the Jesuits in Lima.
-When his father suddenly died in a car accident while he was 16 years old, he had to start working while pursuing his studies in the evening.
-He then became aware of the harsh reality of the working class in Peru.
-This period in his life allows us to understand its communist political commitments.
-In addition, deeply anti-war, he changed his birth certificate in order to avoid military service.
+Brejar studied with the Jesuits in Lima.
+When his father died in a car accident while he was 16, he had to start working and pursue his studies in the evening.
+This taught him about the harsh reality faced by Peru's working class.
+This period may explain his communist political commitments.
+In addition, he changed his birth certificate in order to avoid military service.

 He soon suffered the consequences of his political commitments, as he was imprisoned and tortured.
-On several occasions, he was arrested in the street of Lima and sent straight away into exile in Chile or Argentina.
+On several occasions, he was arrested in Lima and went into exile in Chile or Argentina.

-In the early 70s, Samuel Brejar moved to Mexico where he met Noëlle Vuillermoz, a French student in ethno-history.
+In the early 1970s, Brejar moved to Mexico where he met Noëlle Vuillermoz, a French student in ethno-history.
 They fell in love and he settled in France.
-They lived a few years in Paris and moved to Brittany.
-Samuel Brejar was the friend of the Mexican poet, Francisco Azuela.
-Samuel Brejar died in October 2006.
+They lived a few years in Paris and in Brittany.

+Brejar was friends with Mexican poet Francisco Azuela.
+Brejar died in October 2006.

-Poetic and Theatrical Work
+Poetry and theatre

-The purpose of Samuel Brejar's life has always been writing poetry and theatre.
-In Peru and Mexico, Samuel Brejar had the opportunity to publish his first poems (e.g., "Todas las mordazas", 1965, "Hallazgos del comportamiento raro", 1967, "Legajos del archivista", 1969, "Los cantos destruidos", 1970, "Cuentero del duende", 1971, "Palabras matadas", 1972).
-However, it is France that Samuel Brejar wrote most of his poetic and theatrical works.
+The purpose of Brejar's life was to write poetry and theatre.
+In Peru and Mexico, he had the opportunity to publish his first poems (e.g., "Todas las mordazas", 1965, "Hallazgos del comportamiento raro", 1967, "Legajos del archivista", 1969, "Los cantos destruidos", 1970, "Cuentero del duende", 1971, "Palabras matadas", 1972).
+However, in France Brejar wrote most of his poetic and theatrical works.

-Poetry and Theatre

 Poetry: "Writings of the Andean", 1978, "The Exiliades", 1981, "Slang of the Horde", 1983, "Ariel archives", 1985, "Book of words", 1992, "Qori Kontur", 2001.

-Theatre: "Zeal for the summer", 1983, "The crocodiles massager" 1984, "the Kings empty-handed", 1985, "The night", 1989, "silence", "A fall afternoon Songe", these last two pieces being unpublished.
+Theatre: "Zeal for the summer", 1983, "The crocodiles massager" 1984, "The Kings empty-handed", 1985, "The night", 1989, "silence", "A fall afternoon Songe".
+The last two were unpublished.

 Journals

-From June 1993 to December 2006, Samuel Brejar published “Rimbaud Revue” (i.e., semi-annual journal of international literature) in collaboration with his wife Noëlle Yabar-Valdez.
-Rimbaud Revue focused on new poets and writers, Spanish or French work from Europe or Latin America with a large selection of poems, essays, studies, critics, chronics, stories, interviews, translations, reproductions of contemporary art, presentation of books and other revues.
+From June 1993 to December 2006, Samuel Brejar published Rimbaud Revue (i.e., semi-annual journal of international literature) in collaboration with his wife Noëlle Yabar-Valdez.
+Rimbaud Revue focused on new poets and writers, Spanish or French work from Europe or Latin America with poems, essays, studies, critics, chronics, stories, interviews, translations, reproductions of contemporary art, presentation of books and other revues.